yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-overview.markdown

 ![data-access.jpg](/attachment_files/subject/data-access.png)
 {%endcolumn%}
 {%column width=90% %}
-XAP allows you to store and retrieve POCO's from and to the space.
+XAP allows you to store and retrieve PONO's from and to the space.
 We will introduce you to the basic concepts and Dynamic Properties.
 {%endcolumn%}
 {%endsection%}

 <hr/>

 - [Overview](./poco-entries.html){%wbr%}
-Using POCO's as space objects.
+Using PONO's as space objects.

 - [Dynamic Properties](./poco-dynamic-properties.html){%wbr%}
 Customizing object behaviour using annotations.